'Switched On Pop' Podcast Turns Accessible Music Analysis Into A New Book

 On sonic signatures and their modern master, Taylor Swift

-Nate Sloan: There's this three-note melodic motif that we like to call the "T Drop," because it descends.
+Sloan: There's this three-note melodic motif that we like to call the "T Drop," because it descends.
 You can hear it on an early track, like "Mean," right on the lyric "I can't sing."
 It comes up in one of her biggest hits, "You Belong With Me," right at the pinnacle moment of the song where she says "You belong with me-e-e."

 Harding: She's someone who's constantly criticized for "Does she write her music?" — and we think that these are very gendered criticisms.
 As she's changing her style from country to pop, we can continue to hear a consistent melody, which says, "Hey, Taylor is here throughout."
 Maybe you don't notice it consciously, like Nate and I do, but subconsciously, you get a sense of Taylor Swift because you know that sound.